 If you’ve been reported as deceased by a credit reporting agency, you may not be aware of the error until you apply for credit, as the lending institution usually requests a copy of your credit report from the credit bureau during the application process.

 The good news is, pursuant to the Fair Credit Reporting Act (FCRA), if you have mistakenly been reported as deceased by Equifax, Experian, or TransUnion, you may be entitled to financial compensation.
-Contact an experienced attorney who can guide you through the intricacies of deceased reporting errors and help you achieve a positive resolution in court.

 Get a Free Consultation